Footprints Memoir Clubs

 About Ina

-Welcome to Week 3 of our new column from the Wonderful Dr. Barry Baum, Chief of Staff at Center-Sinai Animal Hospital in Los Angeles.
-If you have a question for our virtuoso vet, he'd love to see it.
+Welcome to our series from the Wonderful Dr. Barry Baum, Chief of Staff at Center-Sinai Animal Hospital in Los Angeles.
+If you have a question for our Virtuoso Vet, he'd love to see it.
 And he will answer all that he can.
-Just use the form that follows below, beneath the column.
-Please note: If you feel the condition of your pet is critical, Dr. Baum suggests you contact your local vet ASAP!
+Just use the contact info that follows below, beneath the column.
+Please note: If you feel the condition of your pet is critical, Dr. Baum urges you to contact your local vet ASAP!

 For previous questions and answers, see the buttons under this week's article.